Like it or not, National League designated hitters limber up - WHIZ News

 There aren’t many like Shohei Ohtani out there.
 Nelson Cruz, Edwin Encarnación, J.D.
 Martinez and Miguel Cabrera are easy DH fits in the AL. The NL side will be more of a scramble.

-And with extra playoff teams, no doubt guys like Jorge Soler, Daniel Vogelbach and Corey Dickerson could become trade targets come October — or whenever the deal deadline is set.
+With extra playoff teams, no doubt guys like Jorge Soler, Daniel Vogelbach and Corey Dickerson could become trade targets come October or whenever the deal deadline is set.

+The move to NL DHs will surely wind up sacrificing one part of the game that traditionalists love to tout: bunting.

+NL teams put down an average of 35 sacrifice bunts last year, led by the Dodgers with a majors-high 55 (they also led the NL with 279 home runs).
+AL teams averaged just 16, and the Angels had the fewest with only four.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports